by Dr. C.H. Weaver M.D. Updated 3/2022

-Precision Cancer Medicines: Precision cancer medicine utilizes molecular diagnostic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
+Precision Cancer Medicines: Precision cancer medicine and immunotherapy utilize molecular diagnostic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
 Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
 Patients should ask their doctor about participating in clinical trials evaluating precision medicines and whether testing is appropriate.

 The immune system is also part of the body’s innate disease-fighting capability to treat cancer.
 With cancer, part of the problem is an ineffective immune system.
 The immune system recognizes cancer cells as foreign and up to a point can get rid of them or keep them in check.
 Cancer cells are very good at finding ways to hide from, suppress, or wear out the immune system and avoid immune destruction.
 The immune system may not attack cancer cells because it fails to recognize them as foreign and harmful.